Holliston Mills plant fire draws assistance from multiple agencies

-Church Hill -- At around 1 p.m. today, emergency crews were dispatched to a fire at Holliston Mills plant.
+CHURCH HILL — At around 1 p.m. on Nov.
+21, emergency crews were dispatched to a large chemical fire at the Holliston Mills plant.

-Radio traffic monitored by the Review indicated that thick black smoke could soon be seen from as far away as Kingsport.
+Radio traffic monitored by the Review and phone calls received by the newspaper indicated that black smoke could soon be seen from as far away as Kingsport.

 Holliston Mills is located at 905 Holliston Mills Road in Church Hill and is a coated cloth manufacturer.
 According to their website, they create fabric for publishing, packaging and industrial coating markets.